rajika97/promptium-ai-prompt-sharing-app/README.md

 Promptium is an open-source AI prompting tool designed for the modern world.
 It allows users to discover, create, and share creative prompts.
 Whether you are a writer, developer, or anyone seeking creative inspiration, Promptium is here to inspire your imagination.

+You can check the deployed project here: [https://promptium.rajika.pro](https://promptium.rajika.pro).

 ## Features

 - Create and share AI-generated prompts.